mhatzl/mantra/README.md

 The benefit is that combining traces with line coverage allows users to choose between manual tracing effort and safety guarantees.
 For example, if a `verifies` trace is set on a test and there is a code part with a `satisfies` trace to the same requirement, *mantra* checks if the test actually passed this code part.

+For embedded Rust projects, you may want to take a look at [embsinth](https://github.com/ferrocene/embsinth), which provides functionality for system and integration testing of embedded devices.
+It offers a CLI cmd to `post-process` captured test results and convert it into the *mantra* `TestRunSchema`.

-For Rust projects, a convenient way to get test and coverage results that are readable by *mantra* is to use [cargo-nextest](https://nexte.st/) with the JUnit feature and [grcov](https://github.com/mozilla/grcov/) with the Cobertura output format.
+For standard Rust projects, a convenient way to get test and coverage results that are readable by *mantra* is to use [cargo-nextest](https://nexte.st/) with the JUnit feature and [grcov](https://github.com/mozilla/grcov/) with the Cobertura output format.
 See the `testcov` task in the `justfile` of the repository to see how this is set up for *mantra*.
 This convenience layer is internally converted to the `TestRunSchema`, which external tools may target directly.

 **Note:** Code coverage for Rust projects collected via `-Cinstrument-coverage` is only collected per binary.
 Consequently, it is not possible to get code coverage results per test case, which worsens the safety guarantees